g20090279/SimLit-2016-JSTSP-Sohrabi/README.md

 # SimLit-2016-JSTSP-Sohrabi

-Copyrighted by Zekai Liang, liang@ice.rwth-aachen.de.
+Code Copyrighted by Zekai Liang, liang@ice.rwth-aachen.de.

 Reproduce results in the following paper using Matlab: